Alliance Defending Freedom: Reception

-Some opponents of the movement have voiced concern about permitting churches to endorse politicians because it would allow political donors to remain anonymous and to get tax breaks for their donations.
-Unlike other non-profits, churches aren’t required to make financial disclosures, so churches endorsing politicians could act as funnels for anonymous campaign donations, or "dark money."
+Some opponents of the Pulpit Freedom Sunday movement have voiced concern about permitting churches to endorse politicians because it would allow political donors to remain anonymous and to get tax breaks for their donations.
+Unlike other non-profits, churches are not required to make financial disclosures, so churches endorsing politicians could act as funnels for anonymous campaign donations, or "dark money".

 Associated people

 The following people are currently or have been affiliated or associated with ADF: